-Subverted in an episode of Justified Boyd is trying to find out who killed two drug dealers under his protection but the only witness is a big dog person and describes people by comparing them to dog breeds.
+Subverted when Boyd is trying to find out who killed two drug dealers under his protection but the only witness is a big dog person and describes people by comparing them to dog breeds.
 The fact that the man she saw looked like a husky does not help Boyd much.
 However, when she mentions that like a husky the man had blue eyes, he realizes that it was Robert Quarles.

 In season 4, the Marshals need to locate Drew Thompson who 30 years ago faked his own death.
 They have no official records of what he looked like and Drew made sure to destroy all photos of himself before he disappeared.
 They locate his ex-wife but all they get from her is a description of what he looked like 30 years ago and she might be lying about that.
 In desperation they have her look at DMV photos of local men who are the right age and she points out twenty four men who might be Drew.
 Boyd Crowder and the Detroit Mob are also searching for Drew but they don't fare much better.
 They end up resorting to taking photos of the men they think might be Drew and sending them to Theo Tonin who knew Drew in the 80s.
 It turns out that Drew is the local sheriff who was known to both sides and has been helping the Marshals in their search.

 In one episode of NCIS, the victim's co-worker says that the victim called in sick, but that she saw her just an hour later walking down a street with a man that wasn't her husband, and that she didn't look sick at all.
 When Ziva asks her to describe the man, she answers that "he was a male."
 A subversion, though, since it turns out she was Obfuscating Stupidity.
 In another episode, a man witnesses a close friend being murdered right in front of him and he's so shocked by what he witnesses that the only thing he can remember about the killer is that he was wearing a blue hat.